Skip to main content

 The columns are:

-• Quantity sold: The valid quantity of tickets sold.
+• Quantity sold: The valid quantity of items sold.

 • Total excluding tax (before discount).